Route GuidesRoutes City GuidesCities Map Log in

 FAQ

-Are there any options to avoid certain types of path?
+Are there any options to customise the route?

 (If you want to read up on the maths behind cycle.travel’s super-fast routing algorithm, it’s known as Contraction Hierarchies.)